treweathers/Java_Developer/Course_1.1.md

 <h1 align='center'> Course 1: Java Programming for Beginners </h1>

-# Unit 1: Getting Started with Java
+# Course 1.1: Getting Started with Java

 In Java, we use statements to perform actions, and each statement ends with a semicolon `(;)`.
 Java employs curly braces `({ })` to define a block of code.